spacetx/starfish/docs/source/help_and_reference/loading_data/index.rst

 ==========================

 Starfish loads data by referencing the top-level :code:`experiment.json` objects in a SpaceTx-Format dataset.
-The main way to load data is through the `Experiment` constructor.
-Assuming you've been following the tutorial thus far and have downloaded and formatted the data from the previous section, you can load the data as follows:
+The main way to load data on your machine is through the :py:class:`.Experiment` constructor as follows:

 .. code-block:: python

     In [1]: import starfish

-    In [2]: experiment = starfish.Experiment.from_json("iss/formatted/experiment.json")
+    In [2]: experiment = starfish.Experiment.from_json("experiment.json")

     In [3]: experiment
     Out[3]: